Lummi Island: Culture

 Lummi Island is best known for its unique reef net salmon fishery developed by the indigenous Lummi of the area.
 It has an eclectic population of artists, seascapes, and rural settings.
 The island's narrow, scenic and winding roads are popular with bicyclers.
 A trail to Lummi Mountain takes hikers through the Baker Preserve to views of the San Juan and Gulf Islands.
 The trail is maintained by the Lummi Island Heritage Trust.

 Facilities on the island include a general store, two restaurants, several bed and breakfast houses, a small library, a post office, a fire station, a church, a Salvation Army camp, and a vintage 1919 elementary school.
 The historic Lummi Island Congregational Church has a quiet, wooded cemetery.

 The Willows Inn, opened in 1910, was upgraded to a fine dining restaurant in 2010 under chef Blaine Wetzel, who co-owned it.
 Restaurant employees complained about workplace conditions, and in 2017 the restaurant was fined by the United States Department of Labor and required to end its internship program.
 In late 2022, after allegations of abuse were again reported and settled, the Inn was closed and according to reports will be donated to a local non-profit.

 Events

 The island hosts a weekly farmers' market in the spring and summer, a chili festival in mid-July, and a Christmas party for island children.

 Lummi Island is home to numerous artists.
 Some conduct studio tours on Memorial Day weekend, Labor Day weekend, and the second weekend in November.

+Geography

+Topography

+Lummi Island is a long narrow island with a mountainous southern side, rising to about 152 m above sea level, and a flatter, lower northern side, which averages only about 46 m.
+The island is about 14 km long and about 2.4 km wide.
+The northern side widely comes from the Chuckanut Formation, a fluvial sedimentary formation from the Eocene, and the Everson Glaciomarine Drift, a glacial drift that occurred during the Pleistocene as part of the Fraser glaciation.
+Separated by a fault, the southern side of the island is made up of rock from the Lummi Formation, largely metagreywacke, shale, and siltstone from the Cretaceous period.